F-Bafti/F-Bafti.github.io/_posts/2025-08-04-Build-Your-Own-AI-Agent: A-Step-by-Step-Tutorial.md

 ## Step 3: Building the GAME Framework

-Let's start with the foundation.
-Create `GAME.py`:
+Let's start with the foundation: Create `GAME.py`.
+When creating GAME.py, think of it as the engine of your agent.
+Just like building a car engine once and using it in different cars, GAME.py gives you reusable building blocks.
+GAME stands for Goal, Action, Memory and Environment that are the building blocks of the AI agent's engine.

 ### Goals: Defining What Your Agent Should Do